utsaslab/SplitFS/README.md

 ### Getting Started with SplitFS

-This tutorial walks you through the workflow of compiling splitfs, setting up ext4-DAX, compiling an application and running it with ext4-DAX as well as SplitFS, using a simple microbenchmark of appending data to a file.
-Please check the System Requirements, install Dependencies, and compile Linux-4.13.0 kernel before proceeding with the setup.
+This tutorial walks you through the workflow of compiling splitfs, setting up ext4-DAX, compiling an application and running it with ext4-DAX as well as SplitFS, using a simple microbenchmark.
+The microbenchmark appends 128MB data to an empty file, in chunks of 4KB each, and does an fsync() at the end.

 1. [<b>Installing Dependencies</b>](#dependencies)